 If you are suffering from respiratory or abdominal issues related to cystic fibrosis – issues affecting your ability to work, then an SSDI application is a step in the right direction for you financially.
 The Social Security Administration (SSA) considers cystic fibrosis to be a severe condition as a disability.
 In fact, cystic fibrosis is one of the SSA’s listed conditions that, if you are able to prove you meet the requirements, you will automatically be found disabled.
 The SSA listing for cystic fibrosis is Listing 3.04 and can be found here.
 The requirements criteria can be found in Table VII-A or VII-B and are outlined below.

 - Show a forced expiratory volume less than or equal to a certain amount based upon your age, genera, and height without shoes.
 For example, if you are a female, age 27, 169 lbs, with a height of 5’6”, if you have an FEV of 1.85 or less, you will automatically be found disabled.

-- Show exacerbations requiring three hospitalization of any length within a 12-month time period and at least 30 days apart.
+- Show exacerbations requiring three hospitalizations of any length within a 12-month time period and at least 30 days apart.